monk-io/docs/docs/comparison.md

 -   **More specialized in scope**: Nomad supports orchestrating applications of different kinds, including Windows, Java, VMs and others.
 Monk currently works only with Docker (see next section) but the architecture can easily support any other OCI-compliant containerization solutions.

 In short, both Monk and Nomad make it easy and efficient to orchestrate applications across regions and infrastructures.
-Monk is easier to use and offers a stable, efficient single workflow, while Nomad works better and offers more reliability at the highest scale and scope.
+Monk is easier to use and offers a stable, efficient single workflow, while Nomad offers more reliability at the highest scale and scope.

 ## Docker-compose